Quantitative feasibility study of sequential neutron captures using intense lasers: Conclusion

 \acknowledgments This work was supported by funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 787539, project GENESIS), and by Grant ANR-17-CE30- 0026-Pinnacle from Agence Nationale de la Recherche.
+Extreme Light Infrastructure Nuclear Physics (ELI-NP) Phase II, is a project co-financed by the Romanian Government and the European Union through the European Regional Development Fund and the Competitiveness Operational Programme (1/07.07.2016, COP, ID 1334).
+This work was supported by the contract sponsored by the Romanian Ministry of Research and Innovation: PN 23 21 01 05, and the IOSIN funds for research infrastructures of national interest.
 We acknowledge GENCI-TGCC for granting us access to the supercomputer IRENE under Grants No. A0100507594 and A0110512993.